dino-/ks-download/README.md

     7 1 * * wed,thu,fri,sat,sun  /opt/ks-download/bin/ks-dl-nightly.sh

+### ks-regionupd - Update of regional statistics, to be run daily

+Put this in a cron job:

+    45 1 * * *  /opt/ks-download/bin/ks-regionupd --conf-dir=$HOME/.config/kitchensnitch --log-priority=NOTICE > /some/dir/ks-regionupd.log

 ## Building from source

 Make sure you have `ghc 7.8.x`, `cabal-install` and `darcs` installed.